welldone-software/gulp-rebase-css-urls/README.md

 Type: `String`

 The new base url, comparing to initial file's src.

+## Testing
+Running the gulp file would concat `tests/input` files into `tests/actual` and compare the results to a static `tests/expected` directory, and make sure we got what we've expected.

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Gulp](http://gulpjs.com/).